RonnyldoSilva/Install-and-Training-Tesseract-4-OCR-Opencv/README.md

-# How to install Leptonica, Opencv 3.2 and train Tesseract 4
+# How to install Leptonica, Opencv 3.2 and Tesseract 4

 :star::star::star::star::star: